The Buckley-Osthus model and the block preferential attachment model: statistical analysis and application: Introduction

-\quad Since the work of Barab\'{a}si and Albert, preferential attachment and related models have attracted much attention from combinatorics and probability communities, see e.g. \cite{BSZ15, BBCR, BR03, BR04, BRST01, BMR, PRR13}.
-But it was not until recently that statistical estimation of the PAM was investigated.
-Gao et al. \cite{GV17, GVCV}, and Wang and Resnick \cite{WR19} considered estimates of an undirected PAM, while the counterpart of a directed PAM was studied by Wan et al. \cite{WWDR}.
-In this paper, we are concerned with statistical analysis of two classes of PAM: \begin{itemize}[itemsep = 3 pt] \item the {\em Buckley-Osthus model} \cite{BO04}, which is a one-parameter PAM allowing for self-loops; \item the {\em hierarchical preferential attachment model} (HPAM), which adds a community structure to the PAM. \end{itemize} These two models capture different features of the underlying network.
-The parameter in the Buckley-Osthus model identifies the exponent of the power-law degree distribution, and the community structure in the HPAM characterizes the interactions across various groups.
-The HPAM naturally combines the idea of the SBM and the PAM, and may overcome the two drawbacks of the Erd\"{o}s-R\'enyi model.
-The relation between the HPAM and the PAM is the same as that between the SBM and the Erd\"{o}s-R\'enyi graph.
-The HPAM is hinted in the work of Jordan \cite{J13} but there are few further results on it.
-In contrast to the SBM, the HPAM hinges on the order of nodes added, thus describing the evolution of the network.
+This paper is concerned with two classes of PAM: \begin{itemize} \item the {\em Buckley-Osthus model} \cite{BO04}, which is a one-parameter PAM allowing for self-loops; \item a new model that adds a community structure to the PAM, which we call {\em block preferential attachment model} (BPAM). \end{itemize} These two models capture different features of the underlying network.
+The parameter in the Buckley-Osthus model identifies the exponent of the power-law degree distribution, and the community structure in the BPAM characterizes the interactions across various groups.
+The relation between the BPAM and the PAM is the same as that between the SBM and the Erd\"{o}s-R\'enyi graph.

+Meanwhile, inn contrast to the SBM, the BPAM hinges on the order of nodes added, thus describing the evolution of the network.
+Thus, the BPAM naturally combines the idea of the SBM and the PAM, and may overcome the two drawbacks of the Erd\"{o}s-R\'enyi model.
+Though some related characteristics of the BPAM are implicitly discussed in the work of \cite{J13, HS18}, it is the first time in this work the BPAM is explicitly formulated.
+We also provide statistical analysis under this framework.